 The recruitment and selection process is initiated once a vacant post is identified.

-The PI or nominee must submit the following forms to HR for approval:
+The PI or nominee should review the NUI Galway Researcher Competency Framework, and must then submit the following forms to HR for approval:

 1. A completed Post Proposal Form which must firstly be approved by the office of Research Accounts.